tomiVn/Offers-Share/Offers_Share.md

 ## Architecture

-The application follows a multi-container architecture using Docker.
-It follows a microservices architecture, where different components of the application are deployed as separate containers.
-This approach offers flexibility, scalability, and ease of deployment.
+The application follows a modern multi-container architecture using Docker, with a microservices approach to facilitate flexibility, scalability, and ease of deployment.
+Key components include the Frontend Service, Backend Service, and Database Service, which work together harmoniously to deliver a sophisticated and user-friendly platform.
+Application comes with built-in monitoring to ensure a reliable and high-performance user experience.

 ### Frontend Service